NavyaArora201301/Bayesian-Inference-in-FSharp/README.md

 ## Bayesian Inference Resources

-One of the best resources for learning Bayesian Statistical Methods is [this](https://www.youtube.com/playlist?list=PLFDbGp5YzjqXQ4oE4w9GVWdiokWB9gEpm) playlist by Ben Lampart in addition to his [book](https://www.amazon.com/Students-Guide-Bayesian-Statistics/dp/1473916364/ref=sr_1_2?dchild=1&hvadid=78340339743585&hvbmt=be&hvdev=c&hvqmt=e&keywords=ben+lambert+bayesian&qid=1608778015&sr=8-2&tag=mh0b-20).
+One of the best resources for learning Bayesian Statistical Methods is [this](https://www.youtube.com/playlist?list=PLFDbGp5YzjqXQ4oE4w9GVWdiokWB9gEpm) playlist by Ben Lambert in addition to his [book](https://www.amazon.com/Students-Guide-Bayesian-Statistics/dp/1473916364/ref=sr_1_2?dchild=1&hvadid=78340339743585&hvbmt=be&hvdev=c&hvqmt=e&keywords=ben+lambert+bayesian&qid=1608778015&sr=8-2&tag=mh0b-20).
 A more mathematically involved book is
 [this](https://www.amazon.com/Bayesian-Statistical-Methods-Springer-Statistics/dp/0387922997) one by Peter Hoff.

 ### Metropolis-Hastings